 Many of the wonderful tenants at Vox use iguacu for their effective global giving.

-We were based in Southbank House for a while and then moved into Vox Studios in February.
+We were based in China Works for a while and then moved into Vox Studios in February.
 Many of the wonderful tenants at Vox use iguacu for their effective global giving and supported the message4peace campaign.

 What have been your favourite projects?